Kunjal-Modi/Microsoft-Learn-modules/Introduction_To_Generative_AI_Concepts.md

 <body>
     <header>
         <h1>Generative AI Fundamentals Quiz</h1>
-        <p>This is a quiz covering the core concepts of generative AI, based on the Microsoft Learn module "Introduction to generative AI concepts."
-It includes Multiple Choice, True/False, and Matching questions.</p>
     </header>
     <hr class="section-divider">
     <main>
         <section id="multiple-choice-questions">
-            <h2>Multiple Choice Questions (MCQ)</h2>
             <section class="question-group">
-                <h3>Module 1: What is generative AI?</h3>
                 <h4>1.
 What is the primary function of generative AI?</h4>
                 <ol type="a">
                     <li>Analyzing existing data</li>